Road salt: Spreading

+Road salt is applied to road surfaces primarily to prevent the formation of ice or to melt existing snow and ice.
+Application methods and quantities vary depending on weather conditions, road type, traffic volume, and local policies.

+Deicing and anti-icing

+Two main strategies are used in winter road maintenance.
+De-icing involves applying road salt after snow or ice has formed on the roadway.
+The salt lowers the freezing point of water, allowing ice to melt and preventing refreezing under certain temperature conditions.
+Anti-icing is a preventive approach in which salt or salt brine is applied to dry or wet pavement before snowfall or freezing rain occurs.
+This method is intended to inhibit ice from bonding to the road surface and can reduce the total amount of salt required.
+Anti-icing is generally considered more efficient than de-icing when applied under appropriate weather forecasts.

+Application methods

+Road salt can be applied in various forms, mainly as dry rock salt, pre-wetted salt and brine.
+Dry rock salt consists of solid salt crystals spread directly onto the roadway.
+It is the most traditional and widely used form of road salt, despite being less effective at lower temperatures and being prone to being blown off of the roadway by traffic.

 Road salt and brine are generally spread using a winter service vehicle called a salt spreader.
 Salt spreaders are typically added to trucks, loaders, or in the case of brine, tankers.
 The salt is stored in the large hopper on the rear of the vehicle, with a wire mesh over the top to prevent foreign objects from entering the spreading mechanism and hence becoming jammed.
 The salt is generally spread across the roadway by an impeller, attached by a hydraulic drive system to a small onboard engine.
 However, until the 1970s, it was often spread manually either by workers shoveling salt from trucks or by smaller wheelbarrow-like vehicles, the latter still being used today for personal use.
 Some older spreading mechanisms still require it to be manually loaded into the impeller from the hopper.